rockerest/vertebrox/README.md

 If you're interested in this repo, what you probably want is the stuff in backbone/.
 I also recommend you take a look at global/, but the stuff in there is personal preference.

-This framework includes the following third-party code:
+This framework includes the following third-party items:
 [Blackbird logging console](http://www.gscottolson.com/blackbirdjs/) by G. Scott Olson.
 [CSS3 Buttons CSS Framework](http://css3buttons.michaelhenriksen.dk/) by Michael Henriksen.